Cassiodorus: Educational philosophy

 Cassiodorus devoted much of his life to supporting education within the Christian community at large.
 When his proposed theological university in Rome was denied, he was forced to re-examine his entire approach to how material was learned and interpreted.
 His Variae shows that, like Augustine of Hippo, Cassiodorus viewed reading as a transformative act for the reader.
 It is with this in mind that he designed and mandated the course of studies at the Vivarium, which demanded an intense regimen of reading and meditation.
 By assigning a specific order of texts to be read, Cassiodorus hoped to create the discipline necessary within the reader to become a successful monk.
 The first work in this succession of texts would be the Psalms, with which the untrained reader would need to begin because of its appeal to emotion and temporal goods.
 By examining the rate at which copies of his Psalmic commentaries were issued, it is fair to assess that, as the first work in his series, Cassiodorus's educational agenda had been implemented to some degree of success.

 Beyond demanding the pursuit of discipline among his students, Cassiodorus encouraged the study of the liberal arts.
 He believed these arts were part of the content of the Bible, and some mastery of them—especially grammar and rhetoric—was necessary for a complete understanding of it.
-These arts were divided into trivium (which included rhetoric, idioms, vocabulary and etymology) and quadrivium: arithmetic, geometry, music, and astronomy.
-He also encouraged the Benedictine monks to study the medical texts of that era, the known herbals and texts of Hippocrates, Dioscorides and Galen.
+These arts were divided into trivium (which included rhetoric, idioms, vocabulary, and etymology) and quadrivium: arithmetic, geometry, music, and astronomy.
+He also encouraged the Benedictine monks to study the medical texts of that era, the known herbals and texts of Hippocrates, Dioscorides, and Galen.

 Classical connections

 Cassiodorus is rivalled only by Boethius in his drive to preserve and explore classical literature during the 6th century AD.
 He found the writings of the Greeks and Romans valuable for their expression of higher truths where other arts failed.
 Though he saw these texts as vastly inferior to the perfect word of Scripture, the truths presented in them played to Cassiodorus's educational principles.
-Thus he is unafraid to cite Cicero alongside sacred text, and acknowledge the classical ideal of good being part of the practice of rhetoric.
+Thus, he is unafraid to cite Cicero alongside sacred text and acknowledge the classical ideal of good being part of the practice of rhetoric.

 His love for classical thought also influenced his administration of Vivarium.
 Cassiodorus connected deeply with Christian neoplatonism, which saw beauty as concomitant with the Good.
 This inspired him to adjust his educational program to support the aesthetic enhancement of manuscripts within the monastery, something which had been practiced before, but not in the universality that he suggests.

-Classical learning would by no means replace the role of Scripture within the monastery; it was intended to augment the education already under way.
+Classical learning would by no means replace the role of Scripture within the monastery; it was intended to augment the education already underway.
 It is also worth noting that all Greek and Roman works were heavily screened to ensure only proper exposure to text, fitting with the rest of the structured learning.